Cinnabar is a

 cinnabar, so called from its liver-brown color, is a variety

-- Red mercuric sulfide used as a pigment under the name vermillion.
+In the form of red mercuric sulfide, cinnabar is used as a pigment under the name vermillion.

 AND PLANETARY SCIENCE